-The customer selects preferences or concerns, and Al uses these together with the measurement data to recommend optimal products.
-If the customer feels unsure about anything, it is possible to receive a consultation from a beauty advisor.
+The customer selects preferences or concerns, and Al uses these together mend optimal products.
+If the customer feels unsure about anything, it is possible to receive a consultation from a beauty advisor

-The printing out and keeping of data on measurements and recommended products
+The printing out and keeping of data on measurements and mended products

-Depending on the sales channels that are convenient for the customer, products best suited to the customer can be purchased at stores other than the one where measurements were taken or through e-commerce websites.
-Going forward, we will link the 3D smart & try service with personalized apps to offer a service that caters to the customer's needs even more precisely.
+Depending on the sales channels that are convenient for the customer. products best suited to the customer can be purchased at stores other than the one where measurements were taken or through e-commerce websites.
+Going forward, we will link the 3D smart & try service with personal to the customer's needs even more